seregazhuk/seregazhuk.github.io_old/_posts/2018-10-26-from-promise-to-coroutines.md

 // ...

-ReactKernel::start(
-    function () {
+ReactKernel::start(function () {
     $promise1 = makeRequest('url1');
     $promise2 = makeRequest('url2');
     $promise3 = makeRequest('url3');

     var_dump(yield $promise1);
     var_dump(yield $promise2);
     var_dump(yield $promise3);
-    }
-);
+});
 {% endhighlight %}

 >*To run this code I use [recoilphp/recoil](https://github.com/recoilphp/recoil) library, which provides this `ReactKernel::start()` call.
 Recoil provides the glue that lets us use PHP generators to perform asynchronous operations.*

 We are still making three requests *"in parallel"*, but now we sequence responses with `yield` keyword.
 And again we print results as each promise finishes but only once the previous one is done.

-Generator is a special function.
-We can literally locally pause this function to wait for some promise to finish.
-The key idea is to have promises and generators together.
-They hide the concurrency management from us, we just call `yield` when we want to pause a generator and that's it.
+## Coroutines

+Coroutine is a way of splitting at operation or a process into chunks with some execution in each chunk.
+As a result, it turns out that instead of executing the whole operation an once (which will cause a noticeable application freeze), it will be done little by little, until the whole required volume of actions is completed.

+Now, having interruptible and resumable generators, we can use them to write asynchronous code but in a more natural synchronous way with Promises.
+With PHP generators and promises, we can completely avoid writing callbacks.
+The idea is when you yield a promise the coroutine subscribes to it.
+The coroutine pauses and waits for a promise to be settled (resolve or fail).
+Once the promise is settled the coroutine continues.
+On successful resolution, the coroutine sends the resolution value back into the generator context using `Generator::send($value)`.
+If promise fails the coroutine throws an exception through the generator using `Generator::throw()`.
+Without callbacks, we can write asynchronous code almost like a synchronous one.

+### Sequential execution

+With coroutines the order of execution matters.
+The code runs to the exact location of the `yield` keyword and then pauses until the promise resolves.
+Consider the following line of code:

+{% highlight php %}
+<?php

+use Recoil\React\ReactKernel;

+// ...

+ReactKernel::start(function () {
+    echo 'Response 1: ', yield makeRequest('url1'), PHP_EOL;
+    echo 'Response 2: ', yield makeRequest('url2'), PHP_EOL;
+    echo 'Response 3: ', yield makeRequest('url3'), PHP_EOL;
+});
+{% endhighlight %}

+Here, the code will print `'Response 1: `, then it pauses and waits.
+Once the first promise from `makeRequest('url1')` is resolved we print its result and move to the next line.

+### Errors handling

+[Promises/A+](https://promisesaplus.com) standard for promises says that every promise has `then()` and `catch()` methods.
+This interface allows to chain promises and optionally catch errors.
+Consider this code:

+{% highlight php %}
+<?php

+operation()->then(function ($result) {
+    return anotherOperation($result);
+})->then(function ($result) {
+    return yetAnotherOperation($result);
+})->then(function ($result) {
+    echo $result;
+});
+{% endhighlight %}

+Here we have a chain of promises passing the result of each promise into the next promise in the chain.
+But there is no `catch()` block, no error handling here.
+When a promise in the chain fails, the control jumps to the closest rejection handler down the chain.
+In our case, that means that the failed promise will be ignored, and any thrown exceptions will disappear into the void.
+With coroutines errors become first-class citizens.
+If any asynchronous operation fails the exception will be thrown:

+{% highlight php %}
+<?php

+function failedOperation() {
+    return new RejectedPromise(new RuntimeException('Something went wrong'));
+}

+ReactKernel::start(function () {
+    try {
+        yield failedOperation();
+    } catch (Throwable $error) {
+        echo $error->getMessage() .
+PHP_EOL;
+    }
+});
+{% endhighlight %}

-### Making asynchronous code readable
+## Making asynchronous code readable

 Generators have a really important side effect that we can use to manage concurrency, they solve the problem of async programming:  **asynchronous code is non-reasonable**.
 We can't reason about our code when we have to jump all over the place.
 But our brain is fundamentally very synchronous and single threaded.
-We plan our day very sequentially: do this than do that and so on.
+We plan our day very sequentially: do this then do that and so on.
 But the asynchronous code doesn't work the way our brain works.
 Even the simple chain of promises doesn't look very readable:

 {% highlight php %}
 <?php